jprjr/docker-ubuntu-stack/README.md

 My images will generally be configured through environment variables, and at startup will rebuild the applications configuration from scratch.

-Most applications will have an environment variable you can set to disable auto-rebuilding configs -- this is useful if you plan to use volumes to provide your own files.
+My images will also have an environment variable you can set to disable auto-rebuilding configs -- this is useful if you plan to use volumes to provide your own files.

 Additionally, instead of providing environment variables, you can mount a volume at